pgriffey91/Federation-of-Fantasy-Footballers/README.md

   first visit too.
 - **Rule Book** — the full rulebook with a live search box.

+## Global player search

+Press **⌘K** / **Ctrl+K** (or **/** when focus isn't already in a text field) anywhere on the site, or tap the "🔍 Search" button in the header, to open a fuzzy player search (powered by [Fuse.js](https://www.fusejs.org/), loaded from a CDN).
+It indexes every rostered player (with team, salary, and next year's keeper price) plus every real skill-position NFL player who isn't on a roster, shown as a free agent (this cap format has no pre-set free-agent price, so those show without a salary rather than a fabricated one).
+Selecting a rostered player's result jumps to their team's card on League Rosters and expands it.

+## Mobile layout

+Below 768px, the Standings and Record Book tables switch from a wide grid to stacked cards (each row's labels move inline via CSS container queries, so this responds to the table's own container width, not just the viewport).
+Every interactive control — nav buttons, the search bar and its results, modal close buttons — keeps at least a 44×44px touch target.

 ## Adjusting things later

 - **Poll frequency**: edit the `cron` line in `.github/workflows/track-taxi.yml`.
 GitHub's minimum practical interval is about 5 minutes, but every 1–3 hours is plenty for taxi moves.
+- **Season cache frequency**: edit the `cron` line in `.github/workflows/update-cache.yml` (default every 15 minutes).
+It only ever rewrites already-completed weeks, so running it less often just means a slightly longer window where the latest completed week is still being fetched live instead of from cache — never stale or wrong data, just a bit slower to catch up.
+If your league goes fully dormant in the off-season, you can disable this workflow (Actions tab → "Update season data cache" → "···" → Disable workflow) to save Actions minutes; the site works fine without it either way.
 - **Season length**: `config.js`'s `maxWeek` controls how many weeks of transactions/stats the site pulls (default 18, covering regular season + playoffs).